aws/amazon-chime-sdk-js/guides/21_Background_Filter_VideoFX_Processor.md

 | Chrome on iOS | 110\.0\.0\.x\.x |
 | Firefox on iOS \(iPhone iPad\) | 111\.0\+ |

+`VideoFxProcessor` began offering Android support in version 3\.14\.
+For Android device support on versions prior to 3\.14, please use `BackgroundBlurVideoFrameProcessor` and `BackgroundReplacementVideoFrameProcessor`.
+You can find the guide at [https://aws.github.io/amazon-chime-sdk-js/modules/backgroundfilter_video_processor.html](https://aws.github.io/amazon-chime-sdk-js/modules/backgroundfilter_video_processor.html)\.

 # Using a Content Security Policy<a id="content-security"></a>
 Modern web applications use Content Security Policy to protect users from certain classes of attacks.
 An application that utilizes the `VideoFxProcessor` will need to include the following in policy directives to allow the Amazon Chime SDK access to resources it needs at runtime:
 ## Required CSP Directives ##